 The MERIT program is a diversion program that provides offenders who have a drug or alcohol dependency an opportunity to work towards rehabilitation as part of their bail process.
 If accepted into the program a drug treatment program is developed that matches the person’s needs and runs for approximately 3 months.

-The MERIT Program is a voluntary program based in the Local Courts that your son/daughter can apply for during the bail process.
+The MERIT Program is a voluntary program based in the Local Courts that you can apply for during the bail process.
 The primary goal of the program is to break the substance abuse-crime cycle by involving defendants in treatment and rehabilitation programs.
 It consists of two types: Drug MERIT and Alcohol MERIT.
 Drug MERIT is aimed at adult defendants who have illicit drug use problems.
 Alcohol MERIT is aimed at adult defendants who have alcohol abuse problems.

-Why should my son/daughter do the MERIT program?
+Why do the MERIT program?

 - Potentially leading to a lesser sentence